black4x/ir2/README.md

 then select one of the options:

-[1] search.LazyIndex  - create index first, then scoring with Language Model and Token Model [2] search.NoIndex    - language model scoring during one run through collection
+[1] search.LazyIndex  - create index first, then scoring with Language Model and Term-based Model [2] search.NoIndex    - language model scoring during one run through collection

-results are saved in file: XXX
+results are saved in files: ranking-[t|l]-28.run